Hendrix-CS/csci151/projects/arrays.md

 you wish from previous projects, but the majority of your project should be new code.

+## Design Idea

+To help you make progress on your project, you will need to submit a design idea via email on or before February 13th.
+This design idea should be at least two sentences, discussing your plan for the project.
+You will receive feedback and approval of your design idea within 1 day.

 ## Suggestions

 Here are a few suggestions to get you thinking, if you need them.
 Even